-When to communicate with your child’s teachers
+When to communicate with your child’s educators and teachers

 The simple answer is – whenever there’s a change, either with your child or at child care, preschool or school.
 This might be when your child has a new teacher, or when she moves to a different room or year level.

-It’s also good to let teachers know if your child is happy with his learning.
+It’s also good to let teachers know when your child is happy with his learning.
 For example, ‘Ravi came home so excited yesterday.
 He told me all about the planets’.
 Or if he isn’t happy, ask his teachers if they know why.

-How to communicate with your child’s teacher
+How to communicate with your child’s educators or teachers

 - Make an appointment to talk with your child’s teachers about your child’s learning needs.